(Published on Oct 22, 2008. Last updated July 5, 2018)

-Anxiety is very uncomfortable, especially to small children, because they have much more intense emotionality.
-Therefore, an emotionally insecure child, has a strong urge to develop anxiety-reducing strategies more or less subconsciously and they become habitual, “programmed” influencing their behavior and reactions throughout life unless actively treated.
+Anxiety is terrible, horrific for small children because the ability of the brain to inhibit emotional reactions gradually appears at about the age of 5-7.
+Therefore, an emotionally insecure child, has a strong urge to develop anxiety-reducing strategies mostly subconsciously and they become habitual, “programmed” influencing their behavior and reactions throughout life unless actively treated.

 - A major anxiety-reducing strategy is the use of defense mechanisms (distorting, downplaying, suppressing, ignoring anxiety-evoking impressions).
-These act like filters that impair the perception of reality and thereby the judgment considerably.
+These act like filters that may considerably impair the perception of reality and thereby the judgment.

 - Another major anxiety-reducing strategy is to increase the predictability of one’s situation.
 Predictability enhances the feeling of security while unpredictability evokes painful anxiety.

-I have found that the Authoritarian Personality pattern is mainly the expression of pronounced predictability-seeking behavior.
+I suggest that the Authoritarian Personality pattern is mainly the expression of pronounced predictability-seeking behavior.
 The symptoms of such behavior concur strikingly with the Authoritarian personality pattern as described by Adorno:

 Symptoms of increased need for predictability

-- Control-demanding behavior, which includes a high need to be in power, or dominant, if possible.
+- Control-demanding behavior, which includes a strong need to be in power, or dominant, if possible.
 “Being on top” increases the sense of security.

 - Intolerance of dissenting opinions.
-When on top, there is a craving for more or less complete submission from the subordinates, because of the strong anxiety-driven need for total control.
-People who don’t comply, evoke anxiety, and are harassed, and if possible, dismissed by the authoritarian person.
+When on top, there is a craving for complete submission from the subordinates, because of the strong anxiety-driven need for total control.
+People who don’t comply, evoke anxiety and are bullied and harassed, and if possible, dismissed by the authoritarian person.